adityaarulmanalan/hackerrankHackathon_triageAgent/README.md

 status: escalated
 product_area: team_and_enterprise
-response: This request requires support assistance because access is managed by your organization’s admin.
+response: This request requires support assistance because access is managed by your organization's admin.
 justification: Account, workspace, admin, or permission changes require human support review.
 request_type: product_issue

 ---

 ## AI Usage

-AI was used in two ways:
+AI was used in:

-### 1. Development Phase
+### Development
-- Debugging errors
+- Debugging logic
-- Refining response logic
+- Designing validation layers
-- Designing validation rules
+- Improving response quality

-### 2. Optional Runtime Integration
+### Runtime (Optional)
-- Local AI model (Ollama) tested for response generation
+- Local AI (Ollama) tested for response generation
 - Only used if:
   - Output is validated
   - No hallucination risk